Orchesty/orchesty/saas/cloud-controller/README.md

 - Kong Gateway (ingress service and route registration)
 - GCS / Object Storage (log bucket and HMAC credential management)

+It also supports suspending and resuming an instance without losing data.
+Suspend only scales down the instance workloads that are safe to stop; backend, frontend, and Alloy stay running.

 ## Features

 - Create new instance via HTTP API